GustavoSMelo/OpenMusicJS/README.md

 ## but if you want to run this project, to do this:

+### :clipboard: Things that you need to have:

+- MySQL
+- Node.JS
+- Yarn (recommend, but not needed)

 ### :file_folder: Backend:

 - open the backend folder in your terminal